RepeatButton — Smart UI JavaScript API

 """"

-<smart-repeat-button inner-h-t-m-l='Repeat Button Label'></smart-repeat-button>
+<smart-repeat-button inner-h-t-m-l="Repeat Button Label"></smart-repeat-button>

-const repeatbutton = document.querySelector('smart-repeat-button');
+const el = document.querySelector('smart-repeat-button');

-repeatbutton.innerHTML = 'New Repeat Button Label';
+el.innerHTML = "New Repeat Button Label";

-const repeatbutton = document.querySelector('smart-repeat-button');
+const el = document.querySelector('smart-repeat-button');

-const repeatbutton = document.querySelector('smart-repeat-button');
+const innerHTML = el.innerHTML;

 Specifies or retrieves the current language code (e.g., "en", "fr", "es") used for localizing content.
 This property works together with the messages property to determine which set of translations or text strings to display based on the selected language.
 Setting this value controls which messages from the messages object are shown to users.